trisha98765/Task-Scheduler-Project/README.md

  >   * [toolname](link) - Short description
  > * What will be the input/output of your project?
 What are the features that the project provides?
  >   * Inputs include allowing the user to name different lists for tasks, enter, edit and delete tasks.
 The user will also be able to set a priority to each task.
  >   * Output includes printing the tasks, which could be in progress or completed, as well as sorting them by priority or completion time.
+ >   * Some other features of our project include the ability to undo the deletion of a task and finding a specific task.

  >
  ## Phase II